 You’re welcome to leave the door open to respectful clients to approach you in the future about additional work, if you feel positive about working with them.

-Here are some example email scripts to provide you with guidance on how to decline a client project in a diplomatic way, based on the 3 scenarios above.
+Here are some example email scripts to provide you with guidance on how to decline a client project in a diplomatic way, based on the scenarios above — plus a couple bonus situations.

 1. Example Email Script for Red Flag Clients